celestiaorg/celestia-specs/specs/consensus.md

 ### Validators and Delegations

-A transaction `tx` that requests a new validator initializes the [Validator](data_structures.md#validator) fields of that account as follows:
+A transaction `tx` that requests a new validator initializes a new [Validator](data_structures.md#validator) leaf in the inactive validators subtree for that account as follows:
 ```
 validator.status = ValidatorStatus.Queued
 validator.stakedBalance = tx.amount